5 mindfulness exercises you can try

 Keep a gratitude journal

 Starting a gratitude journal is really easy.
 First, you need a place to write your journal entries.
-You could pick out a nice new notebook to use as your journal if you like, but you could also use one you already have or you could even use a notes app on your phone.
+You could pick out a nice new notebook to use as your journal if you like, but you could also use one you already have, or you could even use a notes app on your phone.
 Start small by writing down one thing that you are grateful for every day.
-Some days you might find it hard to think of something, but be patient with yourself, there’s always something.
+Some days you might find it hard to think of something, but be patient with yourself—there’s always something.
 Don’t worry if you miss a day, you can always try again tomorrow.
 Once you’ve been keeping a gratitude journal for a while, you can read back through some of your entries to lift your mood if you’re feeling low.

 Change your routine

 When your daily schedule gets busy, it can sometimes feel like you’re moving through your life on autopilot.
 If it seems like you’re just going through the motions and moving from one task to the next, switching up your routine can help stimulate your mind and draw your attention to the present.
 The change doesn’t have to be a big one.
 You could eat something different for lunch, listen to some new music on your commute, or go to a different store for your shopping.
 You could also set aside some time for a new activity like creating something or trying out a sport.
-Introducing a bit of novelty in your life will make it easier to appreciate the little things and live in the moment.
+Introducing a bit of novelty into your life will make it easier to appreciate the little things and live in the moment.

 Try out mindful eating

 People are often distracted when they’re eating.
 You might eat while scrolling through your phone, watching TV, or planning what you’re going to do once you finish eating.
-Mindful eating encourages you to resist the urge to multitask while you’re eating and instead, use mealtimes as an opportunity to be present in the moment.
+Mindful eating encourages you to resist the urge to multitask while you’re eating and instead use mealtimes as an opportunity to be present in the moment.
 The goal of mindful eating isn’t to change what you eat or when you eat, but to savour the moment and enjoy mealtime instead of mindlessly rushing.

 • Pay attention and try to notice as much as you can about what you’re eating.
-Engage all your senses.
+Engage all your senses

 • Look at the colours of your food, notice the smells.
-Notice each bite that you’re taking.
+Notice each bite that you’re taking

-• Slow down and savour the taste.
+• Slow down and savour the taste

-• Notice how you feel after you’ve eaten different foods; which ones give you energy and help you feel good?
+• Notice how you feel after you’ve eaten different foods.
+Which ones give you energy and help you feel good?

 Mindful eating is also about paying attention to your body’s signals.
 Notice when your body tells you that you’re getting hungry or getting full.
 Learning how to listen to your body makes it easier to recognise your needs and respond to them.